Enrique Morones

-Enrique Morones is the founder and former executive director of San Diego-based human rights organization Border Angels 1986-2019.
-Currently he is the executive director of Gente Unida, a human rights border coalition.
+Enrique Morones is the founder and former executive director of San Diego–based human rights organization Border Angels from 1986 to 2019.
+After retiring from the Border Angels in 2019, he is currently the executive director of Gente Unida, a human rights border coalition.

 He also is founder of House of Mexico, established ”to share, celebrate, educate and promote the rich art, culture, and history of Mexico to San Diego and its visitors.”

 Early life

 He was born in San Diego and is the son of Luis Morones and Laura Carega, and grandson of Mexican Union leader Luis N. Morones He grew up in the area of Barrio Logan in a Catholic Mexican-American family.
-His father Luis Morones worked for the Mexico Fish and Game Department in San Diego before operating Aeroméxico's operations in San Diego.
-[Source: Morones, Enrique (2012).
-The Power of One: The Story of the Border Angels.
-San Diego State University Press. p.
-7.]
+His father Luis Morones worked for the Mexico Fish and Game Department in San Diego before becoming the head of Aeroméxico's operations in San Diego.
+Morones says the major influences in his life were his parents and grandfather, Luis N. Morones.

 Enrique graduated from Saint Augustine High School in 1974 and was awarded a four-year scholarship to the University of San Diego where he studied a wide variety of subjects including psychology, oceanography, French and karate.
 He later transferred to San Diego State University first to run track, and later to study marketing, graduating with a degree in International Marketing.
 He would later return to the University of San Diego to complete a Masters in Executive Leadership.
 [Source: Morones, Enrique (2012).
 The Power of One: The Story of the Border Angels.
 San Diego State University Press. p.
 7.]